We take an in-depth look at what you can expect from Amazon Music Unlimited, and whether or not this is worth investing in.

 It is an audio streaming platform that allows users to access a vast library of songs from around the world.

 Now, Amazon Music is one of the few streaming platforms that provide lossless quality music with the Amazon Music HD.
 This means they provide cd-like audio quality, to help their subscribers experience music the exact way the producers wanted it to sound.
 This raised them up higher to the top of the bar, especially for audiophiles.

 As of January 2020, Amazon Music has 55 million active subscribers.

 Amazon Music Plans and Pricing

-In total, Amazon Music offers an incredible 60 million songs, made available to users through their mobile app, in-browser music player, or desktop application.
+In total, Amazon Music has an incredible 60 million songs that are made available to users through their mobile app, in-browser music player, or desktop application.
 But, not all users can access the entire library, as it depends on the type of membership you have.

-Amazon Music has four types of memberships – Amazon Music Free, Amazon Music Prime, Amazon Music Unlimited, and Amazon Music HD.
+Amazon Music has three types of memberships – Amazon Music Free, Amazon Music Prime, and Amazon Music Unlimited.
 Each tier of membership unlocks additional benefits and features.
 Let’s look at each of them.

 |Name||Price||What you get|

 |Amazon Music Free||Free||- Top playlists|